lightning/bolts/04-onion-routing.md

           incoming_htlc_amt - fee >= amt_to_forward

-     Where `fee` is either calculated according to the receiving peer's advertised fee schema (as described in [BOLT #7](07-routing-gossip.md#htlc-fees))
+     Where `fee` is calculated according to the receiving peer's advertised fee schema (as described in [BOLT #7](07-routing-gossip.md#htlc-fees).

-     or is 0, if the processing node is the final node.
+     For the final node, this value MUST be exactly equal to the incoming htlc amount, otherwise the HTLC should be rejected.

    * `outgoing_cltv_value`: The CLTV value that the _outgoing_ HTLC carrying the packet should have.